megachelovek/AndroidBluetoothLowEnergyBeacons/README.md

 # Android Bluetooth Low Energy Beacons

 Laboratory work at the university.
-Used BLE beacons to locate my smartphone at the home.
+Tried to use BLE beacons to locate my smartphone at the home.
 Partly used github.com/neXenio/BLE-Indoor-Positioning project.

 ### Technology stack / Libraries